wbing520/ai-performance-engineering/code/ch9/README.md

 # Chapter 9: Kernel Fusion and Arithmetic Intensity

+## Summary
+These examples demonstrate kernel fusion to raise arithmetic intensity and cut memory traffic, using CUDA, CUTLASS, inline PTX, and torch.compile‑based fusion.

+## Performance Takeaways
+- Fuse dependent kernels to reduce global memory round‑trips and launch overhead
+- Raise arithmetic intensity to shift workloads away from memory‑bound regimes
+- Apply CUTLASS GEMM best‑practices tuned for target architectures
+- Use torch.compile to realize automated fusion; learn limits and graph breaks
+- Profile to choose fusion granularity that maximizes speedup and maintainability

 This chapter focuses on kernel fusion techniques to improve arithmetic intensity and reduce memory bandwidth requirements in AI workloads.

 ## Code Examples